 Parlours of Wonder

-The life story app called ‘Story Creator’ is a brilliant tool for care staff or family members who want an easy to use tool for life story work with an older person.
-The great thing about this app is that it you can create pages capturing photos, text and audio clips, which can be printed, audio scanned and/or made into a book which can be kept by the older person or given as a gift to family members or friends.
+Using the Story Creator app - the life story app called ‘Story Creator’ is a brilliant tool for care staff or family members who care for an older person and is ideal to use in the parlour.
+The app enables you to create pages capturing photos, text and audio clips, which can be printed, audio scanned and/or made into a book which can be kept by the older person or given as a gift to family members or friends.
+Download the app here

 Running activities in the parlour - Alive facilitators ran activity sessions in the parlours of the three care settings involved in the project, all of whom we have linked with a local primary school.
 These intergenerational sessions used the resources in the parlour to shape conversations and follow themes, as well as using technology to record and share memories.

 Staff training - staff at each of these three care settings involved in the project (Deerhurst, Blaise Weston Court and Brittania Day Centre) have received in-house training from Alive, to enable care staff to confidently continue running meaningful activity in their parlour beyond the life of the project.

 We have created free downloadable resources to help you set a creative space for older people in your care setting.